billdaff/siteimprove_overlay_default/siteimprove_domain_access/README.md

 ## Installation and configuration

+Enable the module and choose the Frontend Domain plugin "Domain Access support" on /admin/config/system/siteimprove.
+No extra configuration is required.
-Just enable the module.
-No configuration is necessary.
-The plugin checks the Domain Access configuration to figure out what urls an entity is active on.
+The plugin checks the Domain Access configuration to figure out what URLs an entity is active on.